hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/03_loops_and_scripts.md

 ls -l
 ```

-Close nano and save the file.
+Exit `nano` and save the file.
 Now let's run the new script we have created.
 To run a shell script you usually use the `bash` or `sh` command.

 ```bash
 $ sh listing.sh